-- · Our business primarily depends on business formations. - Our business depends substantially on our customers expanding their use of our platform, including converting our transactional customers to subscribers and our subscribers renewing their subscriptions with us. - · Our recent growth may not be indicative of our future growth and, if we continue to grow, we may not be able to manage our growth effectively. - Our future quarterly results of operations may fluctuate significantly due to a wide range of factors, which makes our future results difficult to predict. - · We have a history of net losses, we anticipate increasing expenses in the future, and we may not be able to maintain profitability. - If we fail to provide high-quality products and services, customer care and customer experience and add new products and services that meet our customers' expectations, we may not be able to attract and retain customers. - If we do not continue to innovate and provide a platform that is useful to our customers, we may not remain competitive, and our results of operations could suffer.
+- · Our business primarily depends on business formations. - Our business depends substantially on our customers expanding their use of our platform, including converting our transactional customers to subscribers and our subscribers renewing their subscriptions with us. - · Failure to effectively manage our growth could adversely impact our business. - · Our future quarterly results of operations may fluctuate significantly due to a wide range of factors, which makes our future results difficult to predict. - · We have a history of net losses and we may not be able to maintain profitability. - If we fail to provide high-quality products and services that meet our customers' expectations, we may not be able to attract and retain customers. - If we do not continue to innovate and provide a platform that is useful to our customers, we may not remain competitive, and our results of operations could suffer. - The legal solutions market is highly competitive and our failure to effectively compete successfully could materially and adversely affect our business, results of operations, financial condition and future prospects.

-- The legal solutions market is highly competitive and our failure to effectively compete successfully could materially and adversely affect our business, results of operations, financial condition and future prospects. - · Our business depends on our brand and reputation, which could be adversely affected by numerous factors. - · We are incorporating generative artificial intelligence into some of our products, which may present compliance risks and reputational risks. - · If our marketing efforts are unsuccessful, our business, results of operations, financial condition and future prospects may be adversely affected. - We depend on top talent, including our senior management team, to grow and operate our business, and if we are unable to hire, retain or motivate our employees, we may not be able to grow or operate effectively, which may adversely affect our business and future prospects. - Our business and success depend in part on our strategic relationships with third parties, including our partner ecosystem, and our business may be harmed if we fail to maintain or expand these relationships. - Our reliance on third party providers could adversely affect our business. - If we are unable to maintain effective internal control over financial reporting in the future, investors may lose confidence in the accuracy and completeness of our financial reports and the market price of our common stock may decline. - Our business and services subject us to complex and evolving U.S. and foreign laws and regulations and any failure or perceived failure by us to comply with applicable laws and regulations may subject us to regulatory inquiries, claims, suits, and prosecutions, as well as changes in our service offerings, potential liabilities, or additional costs.
+- · Our business depends on our brand and reputation, which could be adversely affected by numerous factors. - · We are incorporating generative artificial intelligence into some of our products, which may present compliance risks and reputational risks. - If our marketing efforts are unsuccessful, our business, results of operations, financial condition and future prospects may be adversely affected. - We depend on top talent, including our senior management team, to grow and operate our business, and if we are unable to hire, retain or motivate our employees, we may not be able to grow or operate effectively, which may adversely affect our business and future prospects. - Our business and success depend in part on our strategic relationships with third parties, including our partner ecosystem, and our business may be harmed if we fail to maintain or expand these relationships. - Our reliance on third party providers could adversely affect our business. - If we are unable to maintain effective internal control over financial reporting in the future, investors may lose confidence in the accuracy and completeness of our financial reports and the market price of our common stock may decline. - Our business and services subject us to complex and evolving U.S. and foreign laws and regulations and any failure or perceived failure by us to comply with applicable laws and regulations may subject us to regulatory inquiries, claims, suits, and prosecutions, as well as changes in our service offerings, potential liabilities, or additional costs.